Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Lower Bound on Resilience

-\begin{corollary} For any $f>2$, there does not exist an $f$-resilient Byzantine linearizable implementation of an atomic snapshot or reliable broadcast in a system with $f\geq\frac{n}{2}$ Byzantine processes using only SWMR registers. \end{corollary}
+\begin{corollary} In the Byzantine shared memory model, for any $f>2$, there does not exist an $f$-resilient Byzantine linearizable implementation of an atomic snapshot or reliable broadcast in a system with $f\geq\frac{n}{2}$ Byzantine processes using only SWMR registers. \end{corollary}

-Furthermore, we prove in the following lemma that in order to provide $f$-resilience it is required that at least a majority of correct processes take steps infinitely often.
+Furthermore, we prove in the following lemma that in order to provide $f$-resilience it is required that at least a majority of correct processes take steps infinitely often, justifying our model definition.

-\begin{corollary} For any $f>2$, there does not exist an $f$-resilient Byzantine linearizable implementation of asset transfer in a system with $n= 2f+1$ processes, $f$ of which can be Byzantine, using only SWMR registers if correct processes do not take steps infinitely often. \end{corollary} \begin{proof} Assume by way of contradiction that there exists an $f$-resilient Byzantine linearizable implementation of asset transfer in a system with $n=2f+1$ processes where there is a correct process $p$ that does not take steps infinitely often.
-Thus, there is a point $t$ in any execution such that from time $t$ $p$ does not take any steps.
+\begin{lemma} In the Byzantine shared memory model, for any $f>2$, there does not exist an $f$-resilient Byzantine linearizable implementation of asset transfer in a system with $n\geq 2f+1$ processes, $f$ of which can be Byzantine, using only SWMR registers if less than $f+1$ correct processes take steps infinitely often. \end{lemma} \begin{proof} Assume by way of contradiction that there exists an $f$-resilient Byzantine linearizable implementation of asset transfer in a system with $n\geq 2f+1$ processes where there are at most $f$ correct processes that take steps infinitely often.
+Denote these $f$ correct processes by the set $A$.
+Thus, there is a point $t$ in any execution such that from time $t$, only processes in $A$ and Byzantine processes take any steps.
 Starting $t$, the implementation is equivalent to one in a system with $n=2f$, $f$ of them may be Byzantine.
 This is a contradiction to~\Cref{theorem:majority_needed}. \end{proof}